nvirm/K8Directoriino/README.md

 # K8Directoriino
 ![alt text](https://github.com/kitsun8/K8Directoriino/blob/master/screenshots/directoriino1.PNG)

 # !!
-Please note: Developement version, some functions do not work.!!
+Please note: Development version, some functions do not work.!!
 - You're free to use this as a foundation for your project, but keep in mind that it is not complete.

 An Overwatch custom tournament/league bot for Discord